nat/ghtop/README.md

 See what's happening on GitHub in real time (also helpful if you need to use up your API quota as quickly as possible)

-### Getting Started

-- Install the `emoji` and `enlighten` packages with pip
+Install the `emoji` and `enlighten` packages with pip to use this.
+Also whatever other packages you need – you'll figure it out.
-- [Create a GitHub PAT](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) and put it in `ghtoken.txt`

-With :heart: by @nat
+Shared under the MIT license with :heart: by @nat